dockstore/azul/.github/PULL_REQUEST_TEMPLATE/anvilprod-hotfix.md

 ### Author

+- [ ] PR is assigned to the author
 - [ ] Target branch is `anvilprod`
 - [ ] Name of PR branch matches `hotfixes/<GitHub handle of author>/<issue#>-<slug>-anvilprod`
 - [ ] PR is linked to the issue it hotfixes